Whether you’re a brand-new coach or a seasoned one, you’ve probably heard people say social media is one of the best ways to get coaching clients.

 All of the above strategies can help you generate traffic to your website.
 But once people are on your website, not all of them will book a free discovery session with you right away.

-In the meantime, you can add them to your email list instead!
-Add email forms and popups on your website to capture email addresses in exchange for a freebie.
+In the meantime, you can add them to your email list instead.

 7. Collaborating with other coaches

-Other coaches have audiences, big or small.
-And if you have an existing audience — or something of value to share — you can collaborate with other coaches to tap into their audiences.
+Other online coaching businesses have audiences, big or small.
+And if you have an existing audience or something of value to share, you can collaborate with other coaches to tap into their audiences.

 Here are some popular ways to exchange audiences with other coaches: